rebeccadavidsson/programmeren-2/problems/cards/lab/README.md

 **Class** --- all of the code that defines a series of objects.
 You can instantiate several objects of a class, each containing separate data.
 For example, in the exercises, you needed 52 individual cards, each with different names.
 But the code for each card is the same, and defined in the `Card` class.

-**Attribute** --- a value stored inside an object.
+**Attribute** or **Field** --- a value stored inside an object.
 The idea is that you can combine several attributes into one object.
 For example, you combined "suit" and "value", which together define a unique card in a deck of cards.
 In other word, each "card" always should have a "suit" and a "value".

-**Self** -- if you have a python object like `card1`, you may store data inside such an object by setting `card1.value = ...`.
-But an object can also contain a method for manipulating data.
-If you want to manipulate data from *within* the object, use the name `self`.
+**Self** --- if you have a python object like `card1`, you may store data inside such an object by setting `card1.value = ...`.
+But an object can also manipulate data from within.
+In that case, use the name `self` to refer to the object's attributes.

+**Method** --- a function that is attached to a class.
+The function may be "called" on each object of that class.

 **Initializer** --- a special method that is called when you create an instance of the class, for example: `Card()`.
 You can also define initializers that accept parameters, so you might call `Card("Ace", "spades")` to create a new instance and immediately fill some attributes.